Blaze, shots heard from prison in Iran capital amid protests | Law-Order

 Blaze, shots heard from prison in Iran capital amid protests

-Videos showed shots ringing out as plumes of smoke engulfed the sky in Tehran amid the sound of an alarm.The US-based Centre for Human Rights in Iran reported that an armed conflict broke out within the prison walls.
+Videos showed shots ringing out as plumes of smoke engulfed the sky in Tehran amid the sound of an alarm.Witnesses said that police blocked roads and highways to Evin prison and that at least three strong explosions were heard coming from the area.

 - Country: